 Mutual funds have a tumultuous timeline and it may be hard to catch every shrink and swell.
-Mutual funds who have delivered substantial results may not work in the present.
+Mutual funds investment that have delivered substantial results may not work in the present.
 And since we need clear indicators of this trend, learning how to smartly analyse Mutual fund is a great skill to hone.While mutual fund recommendations will be spouted by your fund manager, you need to know and track where your money is going.

 If you look at your fund statement and notice that one of your funds has seen a steep decline while the others are thriving, this is not an indication for you to remove it from your portfolio.
 Look at mutual fund types and categories first to understand if other funds in the category have performed similarly.